 - Fifth, your children do not need additional reminders of the divorce and do not need to witness any points of contention.
 Therefore, do not use your children as messengers to your spouse.
 Your children should not be the ones to tell your spouse they are not complying with a court order or have failed to live up to their end of an agreement; that is one of the reasons why you retain an experienced divorce lawyer.

-- The sixth thing you should do to protect your children and minimize the impact of a divorce on them is never act out in front of them, including discussing disputes and interrogating your children for information about your spouse.
+- The sixth thing you should do to protect your children and minimize the impact of a divorce on them is never acting out in front of them, including discussing disputes and interrogating your children for information about your spouse.

 Remember, your children are victims of circumstances.
-They may already feel responsible for your divorce, and to them it is breaking up their family.
+They may already feel responsible for your divorce, and to them, it is breaking up their family.
 They need to understand their lives will not be severely impacted by the divorce and that they will always be loved and cared for, regardless of the divorce.